 Click the button on the Diagram pane tool bar to print a diagram.
 A Print dialog opens, where you can specify the properties of the print job.
-Click the dispersion button to preview the printed diagram.
+Click the specify the properties of the print job.

 Generating Diagram Reports

 Choose File > Save Type Report to display a printable report based on a diagram.
 Choose File > Save Blackbox Interface Report to display a printable report showing the relationships between objects in different black boxes.
 In the printable report, click Print to print the report.
 Click Save to export the report to HTML, Excel, RTF, Word, or formatted text.